Murine respirovirus: Production of foreign soluble glycoproteins using allantoic fluid expression system

-Researchers have developed an innovative method to efficiently produce substantial quantities of heterologous viral glycoproteins within the allantoic cavity of embryonated chicken eggs.
+Researchers have developed a method to efficiently produce substantial quantities of heterologous viral glycoproteins within the allantoic cavity of embryonated chicken eggs.
 This technique utilizes a Sendai virus minigenome as a vector to express soluble variants of specific proteins, notably the human respiratory syncytial virus (HRSV) and human metapneumovirus (HMPV) fusion (F) proteins.
 These proteins are engineered without their transmembrane and cytoplasmic domains, facilitating their solubility.